Sirais/exmap-release/README.md

 2. Double-click on *exmap.exe*.
 You do not need to run it as an administrator.
 3. The maphack will be automatically activated.

-**If you are using the popular technique of running Path of Exile as a limited user account, or you have problems running exmap with the default settings, you can try this alternate loading method starting in version 2.2:**
+**If you are using the popular technique of running Path of Exile as a limited user account, you must run the maphack as the same limited user.
+This is safe to do.
+It will not affect how detectable the maphack is.
+If you have problems running exmap with the default settings, you can try this alternate loading method starting in version 2.2:**

 You'll need to create a shortcut to the *exmap.exe* file.